 device - A menu of available audio devices to output to.
 Selecting default sets the audio device to that which is selected in Windows Control Panel>Sounds and Audio Devices>Audio>Sound Playback.

-outputs - When Driver is set to ASIO, this parameter lets you pick which output channels to use.
+outputs - When Driver is set to ASIO on Windows or CoreAudio on macOS, this parameter lets you pick which output channels to use.

 bufferlength - The length of the audio buffer in seconds.
 Audio output is delayed by this amount.
 For example, if the Buffer Length is 0.25 then the sound will occur 250ms = 0.25 seconds later than this CHOP received it (to keep the buffer full).
 If you hear crackling or popping in the audio output, try increasing this value.

 volume - 0 = mute, 1 = full volume.